 The holidays can be a time of great stress and great joy.
-This time of year can be especially difficult for those in recovery from drugs and alcohol, or suffering from depression, anxiety, or grief and loss.
+This time of year can be especially difficult for those in recovery from drugs and alcohol or suffering from depression, anxiety, grief, and loss.

 Here are some holiday survival tips to help make this time of year a happier and sober experience:

 Your feelings are your own.
 Recognize in an honest manner what you are truly feeling.
 Journaling can be an excellent tool to utilize in learning to identify and process your feelings.

 Understand your triggers and the fact these can be exacerbated by stress

 Triggers can be people places or things.
 They can be a smell, taste, date, or any other stimulus that causes a craving to drink or use.
 These may also trigger unpleasant feelings such as sadness, anxiety, or anger.
 Knowing your triggers beforehand empowers you to plan for them.

 Know your limitations.
 This is not the time to start ‘testing’ your recovery or your threshold for particular people, places or things.
 This also refers to time management and finances.

 Every family has their own unique dynamics.
 If you are a part of an unhealthy dynamic, explore your role in this dynamic and let go of the dispute for the holiday season.